linode/docs/docs/databases/elasticsearch/install_elasticsearch_debian_ubuntu.md

         sudo apt-get install -y elasticsearch

 6. Set the JVM heap size to approximately half of your server's available memory.
-For example, if your server has 1GB of RAM, change the `Xms` and `Xmx` values in the `/etc/elasticsearch/jvm.options` file to 512m.
+For example, if your server has 1GB of RAM, change the `Xms` and `Xmx` values in the `/etc/elasticsearch/jvm.options` file to `512m`.
 Leave the other values in this file unchanged:

     {{< file "/etc/elasticsearch/jvm.options" conf >}}
 -Xms512m
 -Xmx512m
 {{< /file >}}

-7. Start and enable the `elasticsearch` service:
+7. Enable and start the `elasticsearch` service:

         sudo systemctl enable elasticsearch
         sudo systemctl start elasticsearch